-- a.
-Hours of farming and winery operations, including but not limited crop management, irrigation, harvest, fruit processing, production, shipping/receiving and maintenance, are unrestricted and as needed. - b.
-The tasting room, for the purposes of product sampling and retail alcohol sales, shall be operated daily from 11:00 am until 7:00 pm. - c.
-While not a dedicated event center, the winery will occasionally, at its discretion, and conducted in accordance with relevant laws and permits, host other events, including, but not limited to: - 1.
+- Hours of farming and winery operations, including but not to limited crop management, irrigation, harvest, fruit processing, production, shipping/receiving and maintenance, are unrestricted and as needed. - b.
+The winery will host special events, including, but not limited to: - 1.
 Seasonal festivals - 2.
 Charitable events - 3.
 Art fairs - 4.
-Private meetings, events, and other gatherings - d.
-Outdoor music, whether live or prerecorded, will be limited to tasting room hours of operation, and shall be managed in compliance with Chapter 380 of the Monroe County Noise Ordinance.
+Meetings, events, and other private gatherings - Not more than twice each month, the winery will host outdoor live music events to be held Friday, Saturday, and/or Sunday. - d.
+Outdoor music for all the special events will last no later than 8:00 p.m. and shall be managed in compliance with Chapter 380 of the Monroe County Noise Ordinance.